 You see, options provide leverage.
 If a small cap ETF has a small move and you’re on the right side of the trade, those options could explode in value and you could potentially double your money in a short amount of time.

 Small cap stocks tend to be more volatile, and it could be great if you buy options on small cap ETFs.
-That said, these small cap ETFs could have large moves in either direction and you could potentially profit from them.
+That said, if you are looking for the best small cap ETFs, these could have large moves in either direction and you could potentially profit from them.

 iShares Russell 2000 ETF (IWM)